Technology

 It's like a bouncer at the door of every video feed who never sleeps, never blinks, and gets smarter every shift.

-Michael Seleman literally built the infrastructure behind YouTube Shorts, giving Shortkit first-hand knowledge of the exact technical challenges (buffering, codec selection, feed ranking, global delivery) that every competitor must reverse-engineer from the outside.
+Michael Seleman spent years at YouTube building the infrastructure behind Shorts, giving Shortkit first-hand knowledge of the exact technical challenges (buffering, codec selection, feed ranking, global delivery) that every competitor must reverse-engineer.
+Neil Bhammar brings 6 years of experience modernizing large-scale systems.